-While some in the Los Angeles area may want to attract wildlife to their property, this isn’t for everyone.
+While some homeowners may want to attract wildlife to their property, this isn’t for everyone.
 Wildlife can be pesky, leaving droppings in your garden, burrowing holes, eating plants, and more.
 With these thoughtful landscape designs to deter wildlife away, you can implement them in your Pasadena home and garden.

 Landscape Designs to Deter Wildlife